-- (8) Electronic Filing of Documents.
+(8) Electronic Filing of Documents.
 All documents filed with the court shall be in accordance with the Electronic Filing Procedures for Civil and Criminal Cases adopted by General Order of the court.
-The Electronic Filing Procedures are available on the court's web site at www.wawd.uscourts.gov and from the Clerk's Office. - (9) Courtesy Copies.
+The Electronic Filing Procedures are available on the court's web site at www.wawd.uscourts.gov and from the Clerk's Office.

+(9) Courtesy Copies.
 When documents that exceed 50 pages in length are filed electronically, a paper copy of the document shall be delivered to the Clerk's Office for chambers.
 The judge's copy shall not be delivered directly to chambers unless the judge has so instructed.
 The copy for chambers shall be clearly marked with the words "Courtesy Copy of Electronic Filing for Chambers."
-The copies of all papers must indicate in the upper right hand corner of the first page the name of the district judge or magistrate judge to whom the copies are to be delivered.

 The copies of all papers must indicate in the upper right-hand corner of the first page the name of the district judge or magistrate judge to whom the copies are to be delivered.
 Courtesy copies must be delivered to the court no later than 12:00 p.m. on the business day after filing, except that courtesy copies of motions for temporary restraining orders and oppositions must be delivered the same day.
-Unless the court otherwise directs, the parties shall not provide duplicate copies of state court records in prisoner cases or of an administrative record filed pursuant to CRLCR 79(h).
+Unless the court otherwise directs, the parties shall not provide duplicate copies of state court records in prisoner cases or of an administrative record filed pursuant to LCR 79(h).

-(9) Format of Copies.
-In those circumstances where a judge's courtesy copy of a document is to be delivered to the court, it shall contain no items other than 8 1⁄2 x 11 inch paper, unless larger original documents are being filed as exhibits.
+In those circumstances where a judge's courtesy copy of a document is to be delivered to the court, it shall contain no items other than $8\frac{1}{2} \times 11$ inch paper, unless larger original documents are being filed as exhibits.
 Copies may be filed in binders, and the use of tabs as dividers and exhibit markers is not only permitted, but encouraged.
-The judge's copy shall not be delivered directly to chambers unless the judge has so instructed.